More incredible photos from the American West - portraits of a simpler time

 Sign of the times

-And, moving to San Francisco itself, this mean that maritime travel and trade was still huge, using ships that might seem anachronistic compared to the modernity of the railway, but were very much in widespread use.
+And, moving to San Francisco itself, maritime travel and trade was still huge, using ships that might seem anachronistic compared to the modernity of the railway, but were very much in widespread use.

 Buyer's market

+Here's a look at a fish market and the sheer masses of fresh fish on offer even back then.

-Indeed, the seafood that still litter America's coastlines already popping up - if you think you like sardines, check out this view of the day's trading in Monterey (now the site of a superb Aquarium and research unit).
+Indeed, the seafood that still litters America's coastlines already popping up - if you think you like sardines, check out this view of the day's trading in Monterey (now the site of a superb Aquarium and research unit).

 A changing world